 The meeting was informed that, by considering the importance of exchanging radar data for meteorological services, a special sub-task team was decided to be established for carrying out the tasks regarding radar data exchange issues in Region VI.
 The task team on radar data exchange (TT-RDE) was proposed to established under the leadership of Dr. Ferenc DOMBAI from Hungary with two members from Turkey.
 Unfortunately, RA-VI secretariat informed that Mr. DOMBAI was not in charge in Hungarian Meteorology Service anymore.
 Then, with the appreciated support of Mr. Milan DACİC from WMO secretariat, Mr. Istvan SEBOK, remote sensing division manager of Hungarian Meteorology Service, was offered to participate in the team, and Mr. SEBOK accepted this offer to become new TT leader.
 Furthermore, one of the members of TT-RDE, Mr. Oğuzhan ŞİRECİ from Turkey, has taken unpaid leave for 1 year and Mr. Alper ÇUBUK was added to team to substitute him.

 The meeting agreed that new members, to represent whole region based on the evaluation of sub-regions and to strengthen the teams as well, are needed for both task teams.
-It was concluded that the new experts should be added to the teams for enhancing them The process of finding additional TT members should be supported by WMO secretariat.
+It was concluded that the new experts should be added to the teams for enhancing them.
+The process of finding additional TT members should be supported by WMO secretariat.

 Discussion on the TORs for TT-WIGOS and TT-RDE